 Scientists hate definitions this vague, but they’ve been stuck with this one because nobody really understood the glass transition, which frequently makes it onto lists of the top-10 unsolved problems in physics.

 For the most part, scientists have been able to measure only bulk properties of glass-forming liquids, such as viscosity and specific heat, and the interpretations they came up with depended in part on the measurements they took.
 The glass literature is notoriously full of contradictory findings and workshops about glass are the venue for lively debate.

-In one such study, Ken Kelton, the Arthur Holly Compton Professor in Arts & Sciences at Washington University in St. Louis, and his research team (Chris Pueblo, Washington University and Minhua Sun, Harbin Normal University, China) compared a measure of the interaction of atoms for different glass-forming liquids.
+In one such study, Ken Kelton, the Arthur Holly Compton Professor in Arts & Sciences at Washington University in St. Louis, and his research team (Chris Pueblo, of Washington University, and Minhua Sun, of Harbin Normal University in China) compared a measure of the interaction of atoms for different glass-forming liquids.
 Their results, published online in Nature Materials, reconcile several measures of glass formation, a sign that they are on the right track.